trixi-framework/HOHQMesh/Documentation/docs/error-controlled-adaptive-meshing.md

 Error control is added chain-by-chain in the model by telling HOHQMesh what norm to optimize ($\mathbb L^2$ or $\mathbb H^1$), the error tolerance, and to what derivatives the resulting boundary approximation will be smooth.
 The syntax is

 	\begin{CHAIN}
-		optimization = L2Norm OR H1Norm or none
+		optimize = L2Norm OR H1Norm OR none
 		tolerance = <real value>
 		continuity = <integer value>
 		connect = <see below>